By: Wade Frazier

 A good index of all the Bush administration's lies to sell the war.

-The privatization of Iraq's oil deposits is well underway (0, 1, 2, 3) , which did not surprise anybody who was informed in the slightest.
-Even the New York Times is admitting the obvious.
+The privatization of Iraq's oil deposits was a primary goal of the invasion (0, 1, 2) , which did not surprise anybody who was informed in the slightest.
+Even the New York Times admitted the obvious.

 A poll which shows that half of all New York City residents believe that the Bush administration allowed 9/11 to happen.